polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/GaiaSoul Gold Partner Program/01 - Become a GaiaSoul Gold Partner.md

 multiple customers which you are creating software for, and you want to use Phosphorus Five to create your solutions - You can become a partner, and make a cut in the process, in addition to getting a lot of other benefits too.
-This allows you to in fact get a return on your initial investment of a single machine license after only having sold 2 additional licenses of Phosphorus Five to your customers.
-And in fact, from that point and onwards, making 50% profit from every single license you sell.
+This allows you to in fact get a return on your initial investment of a single machine license after only having sold 2 additional licenses of Phosphorus Five to your customers - And in fact, from that point and onwards, make 50% profit from every single license you sell.

 In fact, if you simply have your own blog, and you're interested in learning Phosphorus Five, and earn money selling a beautiful web operating system - You have everything you need to become a partner, and make a 50% cut